linkret/Puerto-Rico-Bot/README.md

 ## Contributing

 Feel free to take a look around and contribute.
-I'm especially interested in any bugs or edge cases in the game simulation engine.
-This will also become easier to test as soon as I implement playing versus the bots from the console window.
-(Human vs. Computer support)
+I'm especially interested in any bugs or edge cases in the game simulation engine: please try playing against my bots!